woai3c/Front-end-articles/en-articles/monitor-sdk.md

     startTime: 359, // FP time
 }
 ```
 The `startTime` value represents the paint timing we need.
+This value (359ms in this example) tells us how long it took from the start of navigation until the first visual change appeared on screen.
+You can use this metric to optimize your critical rendering path and reduce the time users spend looking at a blank screen.

 ### FCP
 FCP (First Contentful Paint) - Time from page load start until any part of page content is rendered.
 The "content" in this metric refers to text, images (including background images), `<svg>` elements, and non-white `<canvas>` elements.